The64thGamer/cheeseepedia/content/wiki/Winchester Crusty the Cat V1 (Animatronic).md

 * Head Turn (Possibly)

 ## Replacement ##
 In 1978, Crusty, along with Chuck E. Cheese was upgraded to a more advanced design to fit the style of the rest of the characters, since Chuck E. and Crusty, as previously mentioned, were the earliest models of animatronic.
 It is unknown what happened to V1 Crusty after he retired.
-It was assumed he was sent to  with Chuck E, but there are no photos of him there.
+It was assumed he was sent to [Sunnyvale]({{< ref "wiki/Pizza Time Theatre Sunnyvale, CA Corporate Office.md" >}}) with Chuck E, but there are no photos of him there.
 It is speculated he was destroyed when PTT left the building following bankruptcy.